near/docs/docs/roles/developer/contracts/assemblyscript.md

 The NEAR platform supports writing contracts in Rust and AssemblyScript.

-AssemblyScript is a subset of TypeScript that compiles to Wasm.
+AssemblyScript is a dialect of TypeScript that compiles to Wasm.
 See the [official AssemblyScript docs](https://docs.assemblyscript.org) for more details.

 This document aims to introduce developers already comfortable with TypeScript to writing AssemblyScript on the NEAR platform.

-If you are not familiar with TypeScript then this [introduction](https://learnxinyminutes.com/docs/typescript/) will be worth a quick look but do keep in mind that AssemblyScript is a *subset of TypeScript* so not all of the features of TypeScript are supported.
+If you are not familiar with TypeScript then this [introduction](https://learnxinyminutes.com/docs/typescript/) will be worth a quick look but do keep in mind that **AssemblyScript is a *dialect of TypeScript*** so not all of the features of TypeScript are supported.

 <blockquote class="warning">
 <strong>heads up</strong><br><br>